 The project will be supervised by Dr Nichols and Professor Tait in collaboration with partners from Network Rail.
 Network Rail will provide industrial focus and enable the successful applicant to work at the interface between industry and academia, with substantial time spent both at the university and the company.

-The normal Engineering and Physical Sciences Research Council (EPSRC) definition of UK student applies to this post, so students must have a relevant connection with the UK (usually by residence), see link:
+Normal EPSRC funding eligibility applies to this award (fees and stipend), so students must have a relevant connection with the UK (usually by residence).

 The selection criteria for the position are;

 • Good honours degree (or equivalent experience) in Engineering, Physical Sciences, Mathematics, Computing Science, Geography and Environmental Sciences or a related subject.